JuliaMolSim/Molly.jl/docs/src/documentation.md

 ```julia
 pairwise_inters = (MyPairwiseInter=MyPairwiseInter(),)
 ```
-For performance reasons it is best to [avoid containers with abstract type parameters](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-abstract-container-1), such as `Vector{PairwiseInteraction}`.
+For performance reasons it is best to [avoid containers with abstract type parameters](https://docs.julialang.org/en/v1/manual/performance-tips/#man-performance-abstract-container-1), such as `Vector{Any}`.

 If you wish to calculate potential energies or log the energy throughout a simulation, you will need to define a method for the [`potential_energy`](@ref) function.
 This has the same arguments as [`force`](@ref), except the fifth argument is the energy units not the force units, and should return a single value corresponding to the potential energy: